BioComputingUP/ring-pymol/README.md

 - Install pymol in the new environment
   - `conda install -c schrodinger pymol`
 - Install python dependencies for the plugin
-  - `conda install networkx numpy scipy seaborn pandas`
+  - `conda install networkx numpy scipy seaborn pandas requests`
 - Open pymol and go to Plugin > Plugin Manager > Settings
   - Add a new directory (/home/user/.pymol/startup)
 - Copy the plugin folder in the specified directory